Dynatrace/backstage-plugin/README.md

 With the Backstage plugins, the Backstage Software Catalog component can be associated with real-time monitoring data.
-The screenshot shows three Kubernetes deployments of the `easytrade-frontend` component running in different namespaces, i.e., `development`, `hardening`, and `production`.
-Smart links are provided for more details about the workload and logs in Dynatrace.
+The screenshot shows three Kubernetes deployments of the `easytrade-frontend` component running in different namespaces, i.e., `development`, `hardening`, and `production`. he table provides smart links for more details about the workload and logs in Dynatrace.

 ![Kubernetes deployments monitored by Dynatrace](/docs/images/backstage_dynatrace_plugin.png 'Kubernetes deployments monitored by Dynatrace')